dafny-lang/libraries/src/dafny/DafnyCore.md

 # Guide to the Dafny Core Library

-_THIS DOCUMENT IS A DRAFT UNDER ACTIVE DEBATE AND EDITING_

 The Dafny programming language and tool set includes libraries that provide functionality in various domains.
 This document describes the _Dafny Core Library_.
 Dafny programs are composed of modules; to ensure